 Please sign up for the course before taking this quiz.

-3. What stage pressure injury can have partial thickness loss of epidermis, dermis?1
+2. What stage pressure injury can have full thickness loss with exposed bone or musle?1

 4. If a client is at high risk, how often should skin assessments be done?1